woodpecker-ci/woodpecker/docs/docs/20-usage/60-services.md

 # Services

-Woodpecker provides a services section in the Yaml file used for defining service containers.
+Woodpecker provides a services section in the YAML file used for defining service containers.
 The below configuration composes database and cache containers.

 ```diff
 pipeline: